 Using a data layer for Analytics and other Experience Cloud solutions is considered a best practice.
-In this video, you’ll see how to pull your values out of the data layer and use them in Launch to populate variables in Adobe Analytics.
+In this video, you’ll see how to pull your values out of the data layer and use them in Experience Platform Launch to populate variables in Adobe Analytics.

-In addition, please reference the blog post “Data Layers: From Buzzword to Best Practice,” which will give you some great info about data layers, as well as a couple of examples.
+In addition, see the blog Data Layers: From Buzzword to Best Practice, , which gives you some great information about data layers, as well as a couple of examples.

-- Populate the data in the data layer
+- Populate the data in the data layer.

-- Use the data elements in either the Analytics extension global variables or in a rule, assigning the values into props, eVars, pageName, or other Analytics variables
+- Use the data elements in either the Analytics extension global variables or in a rule, assigning the values into props, eVars, pageName, or other Analytics variables.

-- Trigger a beacon that sends the data into Analytics
+- Trigger a beacon that sends the data into Analytics.

 The following video walks you through the process.